ivegamsft/AppMigrationWorkshop/HOL/02-configure-source-apps/README.md

 * An active Azure Subscription
 * You have the working source environment deployed on [Lab 01](../01-setup/README.md)

-## Excercises
+## Exercises

-This hands-on-lab has the following excercises:
+This hands-on-lab has the following exercises:

 1. [Exercise 1: Configuration Steps on Jumpbox VM](#ex1)
 1. [Exercise 2: Configuration Steps on SQL Server](#ex2)